We'll be in touch the same business day with some great options.

 Once you have your list worked out, identify the three most important criteria.
 If you know you only want to commute 15 minutes, will only see a woman psychologist, and you need someone who specialises in grief, the list of potential psychologists has probably become much more manageable.

-If more than one person will be seeing the psychologist, it’s important that they’re all included in this part of the process.
-Have each person create their own list and use them all together to help identify the psychologist that best fits everyone’s needs.
+If more than one person will see the psychologist, they must be all included in this part of the process.
+Have each person create their own list and use it to help identify the psychologist that best fits everyone’s needs.

 If anyone fitting those requirements also happens to be on that list of recommended psychologists from your friends, reach out and make an appointment.
-If not, it’s time to do some searching of your own and have a few sessions to see which psychologist is right for you.
+If not, it’s time to do some searching and have a few sessions to see which psychologist is right for you.

 A word of caution, though.
 This isn’t the time to pick out a name that sounds good to you or choose an option based on a headshot.
 Don’t be afraid to meet more than one psychologist before you make your final choice.
 And, if you meet someone who isn’t right for you, don’t feel obligated to continue meeting with them.